12 Top-Rated Things to Do in Coconut Creek, FL

 Address: Tradewinds Park, 3600 West Sample Road, Coconut Creek, Florida

 2. Enjoy a Walk at Fern Forest Nature Center

 Named after the abundant plants in this vicinity, Fern Forest Nature Center is home to over 30 species of ferns.
 A designated Urban Wilderness Area, this verdant forest covers 244 acres of Broward County and contains remains of the Cypress Creek floodway.
 Wandering through its vast trails, visitors are lulled by the calming sound of leaves rustling in the breeze and birds chirping from tree branches above.

 Four varied nature trails can be accessed from a trailhead located behind the area's nature center, which houses a restroom; amphitheater; store; and Royal Fern Hall, which is located upstairs.

 The winding trails lead guests through the lush grounds, which have become a refuge for local wildlife.
-Keep your voices low and footsteps light — you might just spot a gopher tortoise, indigo snake, coyote, or even a fox.
+Keep your voices low and footsteps light — you might just spot a gopher tortoise, indigo snake, coyote, or even a fox in this captivating tourist destination.
 Watch where you step, as tiny lizards often scurry underfoot.

 Cypress Creek Trail is the most accessible.
 It consists of a half-mile wooden boardwalk that turns into Butterfly Bridge as it crosses the Rewatering Channel.